sbt/sbt-pgp/src/jekyll/usage.md

 ## Publishing Artifacts

-If you want to published signed artifacts, you must use the new `publishSigned` and `publishLocalSigned` tasks.
+To publish signed artifacts, use either `publishSigned` or `publishLocalSigned`.

 ## Skipping publishing

-If you want to opt out of publishing set `skip in publish` to `true`.
+To skip the publish step, set `skip in publish` to `true`.

 ```
 skip in publish := true